 Accurate Amortization Calculator

-Create a printable amortization schedule, with dates and subtotals, to see how much principal and interest you'll pay over time.
-This calculator will calculate an uknown payment amount, loan amount, rate, or term.
+Create a printable amortization schedule that includes payment dates and annual subtotals.
+This schedule shows how much interest and principal you will pay over the life of the loan.
+The calculator can solve for an unknown payment amount, loan amount, interest rate, or loan term.

-- Leave all inputs and setting set to their defaults, and:
+- Leave all inputs and settings at their default values, then:

 - Set the anticipated closing date and first payment due date.